Professor Carl Thompson

 - Website: Twitter | Googlescholar | Researchgate

-He has supervised a number of PhD students in the area of clinical decision making and judgement (Dr Una Adderley, currently National Lead for Wound Care, NHS Improve; Dr Huiqin Yang, currently Deputy Director, PenTAG Health Technology Assessment Group, University of Exeter; and Dr Ana Castro; Chilean Government Studentship.
+I have supervised a number of PhD students in the area of clinical decision making and judgement (Dr Una Adderley, currently National Lead for Wound Care, NHS Improve; Dr Huiqin Yang, currently Health Technology Assessment lead for a private health economics consortium; and Dr Ana Castro; Chilean Government Studentship.

-Professor Thompson sits on a number of national and overseas funding panels/boards including the NIHR's Prioritisation Panel for HSDR; the Irish Health Research Board and the Northern Irish HSC R&D. He is a visiting professor at the Universities of Alberta (Canada) and East Anglia (UK).
-He collaborates with colleagues in Australia, the Netherlands, the US and Canada and welcomes approaches from colleagues interested in implementation science and clinical decision making/judgment.
+I have sat on on a number of national and overseas funding panels/boards including the NIHR's HSDR funding committee; the Irish Health Research Board and the Northern Irish HSC R&D. I am a visiting professor at the Universities of Alberta (Canada) and East Anglia (UK).
+I collaborate with colleagues in Australia, the Netherlands, the US and Canada and welcome approaches from colleagues interested in implementation science and clinical decision making/judgment.

 - DPhil, Social Policy, University of York, 1996

 - BSc Hons (1st class with distinction), Social Policy, University of York, 1993